X-Immersion/Geppetto_Unreal_documentation/docs/GettingStarted.md

 ![](./images/Geppetto_Headshift_DataTable_image_1.png)

 You can either create a new Headshift DataTable in Unreal or import an existing one from a csv or json file.
-For more information, see [4.8 Geppetto Headshift Data Table (TODO)](./API.md#47-geppetto-micro-expressions-data-table).
+For more information, see [4.5 Geppetto Headshift Data Table](./API.md#45-geppetto-headshift-data-table).

 ## 2.4 Generate phonemes and emotions in the editor